Photos courtesy John Skewes

 Burnet’s artistic practice begins when she records guitar chords into a loop pedal or cassette machine and make a backing track.
 Burnet plays the track and overlay notes.
 Her goal is to create a guitar melody acting like the voice singing each song.
 When satisfied with the structure, Burnet brings the composition to her bandmates.
 Together they work out the dynamics and groove.

 Burnet hopes to use her music to be a role model for female, non-binary, and other musicians who do not fit the mold.
 A 2018 study by Fender shows that half of the new guitar purchases are by women who are “aspirational players,” yet the professional industry shows otherwise.
 In the 2019 Billboard 100, 23% of musicians were women and 2% were female producers.
-Kioea champions inclusiveness, evident in its merging of genres and Burnet’s position as a female bandleader and skilled electric guitarist.
+Additionally, less than 25% of songs streamed on platforms like Spotify are by women and non-conforming musicians.
+Burnet hopes to use her music as a way to empower all musicians, regardless of their identity.